MMStar-Benchmark/MMStar/eval/README.md

     --gen-mode to
 ```

 Finally, you can find outputs and detailed results in the `eval/outputs` directory.

-We warmly invite you to submit the results
-of your LVLMs to our leaderboard.
+We warmly invite you to submit the results of your LVLMs to our leaderboard.
+Please note that to thoroughly evaluate your own LVLM, you are required to provide us with three result files in xlsx format.
+These should include the results of your LVLM with visual input, the results of your LVLM without visual input, and the results of your original LLM base without visual input.
+We have provided a submission format in the `submits` folder.
+After completing the aforementioned steps, please contact us via chlin@mail.ustc.edu.cn to submit your results and to update the leaderboard.